58th Annual HI-USA Christmas Trip Information

 If you plan to leave your vehicle in the parking lot during the bicycle trip, there will be a $5.00 charge for a temporary parking permit from USD.
 Permits will be available the first day of the ride.
 Only cash will be accepted.

-Your trip fee covers overnight facilities in church multipurpose rooms, recreation centers, and gymnasiums, breakfast and dinner each day (please note that you are responsible for your own lunch each day), SAG wagon support, leadership, and the Christmas Trip T-shirt.
+Your trip fee covers overnight facilities in church multipurpose rooms, recreation centers, schools and gymnasiums, breakfast and dinner each day (please note that you are responsible for your own lunch each day), SAG wagon support, leadership, and the Christmas Trip T-shirt.
 Please note that the accommodations provided are modest, so bring sleeping pads and sleeping bags or small cots to sleep on.
 Motels are usually available at your own expense.

 December 26: San Diego to Pine Valley, 50 miles.
 Pine Valley is a small mountain town.